Stories of Change: Tinker on Wheels, Sonbhadra (ToW 2483A)

 School Name: Birla Vidya Mandir, Myorpur

-Shana, a student of Class 6, presented a creative idea under Entrepreneur India.
-She made a beautiful flower using waste paper and planned to sell it as a handmade decorative item.
+Shana, a student of Class 6, presented a creative idea after learning about entrepreneurship concepts.
+She created a beautiful flower using waste paper and planned to sell it as a handmade decorative item.

-Her project reflected her entrepreneurial thinking, showing how small creative efforts can be turned into a source of income.
-Through this model, she aimed to encourage others to reuse waste materials and create useful, artistic products.
+Her project reflected entrepreneurial thinking by showing how simple creative efforts can be transformed into a source of income.
+Through this model, she aimed to encourage the reuse of waste materials while creating useful and artistic products.

-This simple yet meaningful idea demonstrated that even a small initiative can help a person take the first step toward becoming an entrepreneur.
+This simple yet meaningful idea demonstrated that even small initiatives can help students take their first steps toward entrepreneurship.

 Project Title: Multi-Model Innovation: Solar House, Rain Harvesting System, Tractor, and Windmill